Basement Toilet

 It’s convenient to install the upflush system that can be a complete set with a toilet tank, toilet bowl, and macerating pump, which can be bought separately and put in the basement or any location with access to electricity and water supply.

-How Far Can an Upflush Unit Pump?
+How Far Can Upflush Toilets Pump?

 A Saniflo macerator pump product can pump waste to a soil stack 150 feet away.
 Others like SaniPACK can be installed 100 feet away from the soil stack.